 In high school, I supplemented my art classes with photography classes at Brooks Institute and programs at the Santa Barbara Museum of Art.
 I also participated in mentorships with local Santa Barbara artists Marie Schoeff and Rafael Perea de la Cabada who pushed my art to the next level, both on a technical and conceptual level.

 In lieu of art school, I pursued a liberal arts education at UC Berkeley taking classes in astronomy, philosophy, English, animation, art history, ethnographic filmmaking, and eventually majoring in anthropology – all of which have become strong influences on my work.
 When struggling with the decision of whether to go to art school or whether to get a "normal education", I got some wonderful advice from two art teachers.
 They said, " You can always go back and get a master's in art.
 Go get your liberal arts education because the better your ideas are, the better your art will be."
 That was such mind-blowing advice.
 Art is about ideas.
 So, get good at ideas!

-I currently live and work in Oakland, California working in a variety of mediums ranging from woven photographs to other experimental applications of photography, and painting.
+I currently live and work in Point Richmond, California with my husband and son, working in a variety of mediums ranging from woven photographs to other experimental applications of photography, and painting.
 My day job is being the co-owner of Muffin Revolution, a Paleo muffin company in Richmond.
 You can find our muffins at most Northern California Whole Foods, as well as many other Bay Area grocery stores and cafes.
 While the business takes up almost all of my time, I still try to carve out spare minutes or hours to create something, anything.